-The Waterloo Festival is now in its fifth year - it would have been the sixth but the 2020 event was postponed because of the pandemic.
+The Waterloo Festival is now in its 6th year - it would have been the 7th but the 2020 event was postponed because of the pandemic.
 The Festival is organised by Waterloo Sunrise CIC; a not for profit company limited by guarantee.

 Waterloo Sunrise CIC was founded by Steve McGriskin in February 2016.
 The success of the event could not have been achieved without the support given by lots of people and organisations.
 Special thanks need to go to the National Lottery Fund, Sefton Council, Waterloo Town Team and the Councillors representing Church, Victoria and Blundellsands wards of Sefton Borough Council.
 The continuing support given by the event’s main sponsor Logic Estates is recognised as a crucial requirement and is gratefully acknowledged.
 The ongoing help and support of Sefton’s Event Safety Advisory Group is also appreciated.

 The Company has set the following objectives and seeks to achieve these through creating a viable and self-financing community festival in Waterloo:

 · To promote a positive image of Waterloo as a great place to live, work, visit and invest

 · To support local business and community based initiatives

 · To support Sefton Council’s policy of phasing out single use plastics

 · To be inclusive and bring people together to promote community pride and spirit

 · To challenge social isolation and help promote mental health awareness